VaudoiseAssurances/API-Guidelines/en/security.md

 An API is considered to have security criteria if the answer to at least one of the following 3 questions is “yes”:
   1. _Visibility_: Is the API exposed to outside of Vaudoise ?
-  2. _Data Type_: Does the API allow access to restricted (e.g. personal data, ...) or confidential data (e.g. personal, sensitive data, ...) according to Vaudoise confidentiality definition levels ?
+  2. _Data Type_: Does the API allow access to restricted or confidential data according to Vaudoise confidentiality definition levels ?
   3. _Data Access_: Does the API allow data creation, modification or deletion ?

-These questions and their answers *MUST* be included in the documentation for each API (see General Documentation chapter).
-In addition, the column “Security Case” (internet, sensitive data, data update) in the document headers *MUST* be filled.
+These questions and their answers *MUST* be included in the documentation of each API (see General Documentation chapter).
+Documentation *MUST* also indicate if the API _present security issues_.

 If an API has security criteria, then the following requirements *MUST* be met.